-Our client had been at a party with friends.
-The group decided they would go to a park overlooking Torrance and down a few beers there while playing on the swings and going down the slides like they did when little.
+Our client had been at a party, drinking alcohol, with friends in Rancho Palos Verdes.
+The group decided they would go to Rocketship Park overlooking South Torrance and down a few beers there while playing on the swings and going down the slides like they did when little.
+It would be more fun if drunk.

-Store employees yelled out to our client and his acquaintance, who both jumped into a waiting car and sped away.
-The Ralph’s employees recorded the license plate and the Lomita Sheriff’s Department arrested our client about two hours later that night at a park.
+Store employees yelled out to our client and his friends, who both jumped into a waiting car and sped away.
+The Ralph’s employees recorded the license plate and the Lomita Sheriff’s Department arrested our client about two hours later that night at Rocketship Park, apparently after neighbors near there complained of the noise being created there and reporting the license plate number of the suspect’s car, which linked them to the Ralph’s in Rancho Palos Verdes and the Lomita Sheriffs were summoned..

 Our client was booked and released with paperwork that said he was under investigation for violation of Penal Code Section 459, felony commercial burglary.
 These were devastating potential charges for our client, who had just graduated high school and dreamed of starting his own plumbing business.